-With a self-supe store they have the same type of knowledge and access as if it was their own kitchen.
+With a self-supe store, they have the same type of knowledge and access to food production as if it was their own kitchen.
 If they like what they find on a store’s associated self-supe webpage, then they can be confident that the food they buy at the store is at least as Kosher as food from their home kitchen.

 Peruse the premises of self-supe stores in person as well as virtually through the pictures, videos, and text on the store’s website.
 Pepper the store staff with your Kashrus questions in real-time via the phone, texting, and social media.
 Self-supe stores welcome and encourage inquiries and investigations.
 Find out about the food and utensils; about how the food is prepared; and about the people preparing it.
 Know as much as if you had prepared the food yourself with your own handpicked kitchen staff and carefully monitored utensils.

-Market vendors can answer your questions about a given ingredient such as what it is, where did it come from, how was it made, who made/grew it, when was it made, why was it made, how did it get transported to here.
+The market can answer your questions about a given ingredient such as what it is, where did it come from, how was it made, who made/grew it, when was it made, why was it made and how did it get transported to here.

 Click the self-supe links you encounter at farmersmarket.pizza, such as this one: